Marcennaji/HoldemCore/README.md

 # PokerTraining

-**PokerTraining** is a No-Limit Texas Hold'em training software focused exclusively on **cash game strategy**.
-It is designed for offline use, whether you're playing casually or working to improve your skills through structured practice.
-The software features smart, adaptable AI opponents and a variety of tools to analyze play and support your growth as a cash game player.

-Play against up to 9 bot players, each with customizable and dynamic playing styles ranging from ultra-tight to loose-aggressive.
+**PokerTraining** is a No-Limit Texas Hold'em training software that lets you play against up to 9 bot players, each with customizable and dynamic playing styles ranging from ultra-tight to loose-aggressive.
 Bots adjust their behavior in response to opponents' patterns, offering a more realistic and educational experience.

-> 🎯 **Focused on Cash Games**: Tournament play is intentionally excluded to keep the software specialized on deep-stack, cash game strategy — where long-term decision making, range balancing, and exploitative adjustments matter most.

----

 ## Features